MicrosoftDocs/mesh-docs/mesh/overview.md

 **Spatial awareness** through directionality and distance enables multiple small group discussions in the same place, adding familiar human elements to digital connections.
 Spending time in the same 3D environment also creates a powerful sense of togetherness, or co-presence, even without actively speaking.

 **Co-presence** can lead to serendipitous moments of conversation or even just the deepened connection of a shared experience.
-3D environments also remove distractions and help participants focus on fewer things—specifically the people and objects that surround them, driving a higher sense of immersion.
+Focus on what matters; the people, conversations, and space you occupy should be our priority.

 ## Immersive spaces in Teams or custom immersive experiences?